nesquena/gitdocs/README.md

 gitdocs add my/path/to/watch
 ```

-or instruct gitdocs to fetch a remote repository and keep it synced with:
+or instruct gitdocs to fetch a remote share and keep it synced with:

 ```
 gitdocs create local/path/for/repo git@github.com:user/some/remote/repo.git